3.2. Build LAMMPS with make

 After the initial build, whenever you edit LAMMPS source files, or add or remove new files to the source directory (e.g. by installing or uninstalling packages), you must re-compile and relink the LAMMPS executable with the same “make” command.
 This makefiles dependencies should insure that only the subset of files that need to be are re-compiled.

-The lammps/src/MAKE tree contains all the Makefile.machine files included in the LAMMPS distribution.
+The lammps/src/MAKE tree contains the Makefile.machine files included in the LAMMPS distribution.
 Typing “make machine” uses Makefile.machine.
-Thus the “make serial” or “make mpi” lines above use Makefile.serial and Makefile.mpi.
-Others are in these dirs:
+Thus the “make serial” or “make mpi” lines above use Makefile.serial and Makefile.mpi, respectively.
+Other makefiles are in these directories:

 OPTIONS # Makefiles which enable specific options MACHINES # Makefiles for specific machines MINE # customized Makefiles you create (you may need to create this folder)